Nuttipong/recognizers-text/README.md

 # Recognizers Text Experiment

+## Introduce

+    What I am doing is performance experiment with Microsoft.Recognizers.Text library which is recognition datetime, number, number with unit, sequence and choice from the text.
+So we want to measure the execution time for each methods.

+## What we do experiment is

+    * .NET Framework (4.6.2)
+    * perform per languages
+    * perform variable text sizes to multiply by 1, 10 and 100

 ## Getting Started

     git clone git@github.com:Nuttipong/recognizers-text.git
     cd RecognizersTextApp

-## What we do experiment

-#### Constraint
-    perform per languages
-    perform variable text sizes to multiply by 1, 10 and 100

 ### Microsoft.Recognizers.Text.Number
 ```